voxpupuli/agtm/types-and-providers.md

 #Demonstration

 We start our provider by creating the Puppet::Type definition with .provide(:ssh) added.
 We also set up a command.
-This call to commands does a whole bunch of automatically checking of paths and so forth to make sure it finds the appropriate file in a generic, cross distribution, way:
+Behind the scenes this finds appropriate executables within the system path.
+It does so in a generic, cross operating system, way so this works for Linux or
+Windows:

 ```
 Puppet::Type.type(:ssh_tunnel).provide(:ssh) do